What is the Seita Scholarship?

-- Reside on campus.
+- Reside on campus

-- Maintain full-time student status.
+- Maintain full-time student status

-- Take a seminar course for Seita Scholars.
+- Take a seminar course for Seita Scholars

-- Maintain satisfactory academic progress.
+- Maintain satisfactory academic progress

-- Participate in academic monitoring.
+- Participate in academic monitoring

-- Abide by University codes for campus living.
+- Abide by University codes for campus living

-- Attend all classes.
+- Attend all classes

-- Attend scheduled program events.
+- Attend scheduled program events

-- Pay bills on time.
+- Pay bills on time

-- Meet regularly with a program advisor.
+- Meet regularly with a program advisor

-- Refrain from working off campus.
+- Refrain from working off campus

-- Campus coaches to help navigate campus life.
+- Campus coaches to help navigate campus life

-- Recipients of the Seita Scholarship are enrolled in the Seita Scholars Program.
+- Recipients of the Seita Scholarship are enrolled in the Seita Scholars Program

 Growing up in foster care typically brings many additional challenges to Seita Scholars that are not often shared with the general student population.
 In addition to Seita Scholars Program staff, Seita Scholars also have support of many others on campus and in the community including:

-- Seita Scholars First-Year Seminar instructors and student leaders.
+- Seita Scholars First-Year Seminar instructors and student leaders

-- Seita Scholars peer leaders.
+- Seita Scholars peer mentors

-- AFSCME Local 1668 and other volunteers.
+- AFSCME Local 1668 and other volunteers

-- Career mentors.
+- Career mentors

-- Amazing staff members in other WMU departments and programs.
+- Amazing staff members in other WMU departments and programs

-- Academics: Foster youth change high schools twice as often as non-foster youth, and as a result are more likely to be behind in English, math and science; trauma from childhood can compromise memory and ability to pay attention, thus interfering with learning.
+- Education: Foster youth change high schools twice as often as non-foster youth, and as a result are more likely to be behind in English, math and science; trauma from childhood can compromise memory and ability to pay attention, thus interfering with learning.

-- Social relationships and community connections: For most foster youth, growing up in foster care is an isolating experience; when leaving foster care many foster youth reconnect with biological families in an effort to make sense of their growing-up experience.
+- Social Relationships and Community Connections: For most foster youth, growing up in foster care is an isolating experience; when leaving foster care many foster youth reconnect with biological families in an effort to make sense of their growing-up experience.
 However, some are never able to reestablish biological family ties.

-- Personal and cultural identity: Young people who have grown up in foster care will tell you there is a culture to foster care that is not understood by other people in society.
+- Personal and Cultural Identity: Young people who have grown up in foster care will tell you there is a culture to foster care that is not understood by other people in society.
 While most Seita Scholars entered foster care through Child Protective Services, about one in five Seita Scholars entered foster care as unaccompanied minors from third world countries (refugees).

-- Life skills: Foster youth must master complex life skills at very young ages in order to manage their lives as young adults; foster youth manage relationships with foster parents, attorneys and caseworkers; their budgeting skills must include understanding of fiscal years for financial aid and the Department of Human Services; they are individually responsible for filing tax returns; they must also navigate Medicaid to get basic health care needs met.
+- Life Skills: Foster youth must master complex life skills at very young ages in order to manage their lives as young adults; foster youth manage relationships with foster parents, attorneys and caseworkers; their budgeting skills must include understanding of fiscal years for financial aid and the Department of Health and Human Services; they are individually responsible for filing tax returns; they must also navigate Medicaid to get basic health care needs met.